 White shrimp.LAUNCH GALLERY

-White shrimp is one of the three species of penaeid shrimp harvested in the South Atlantic and Gulf of Mexico.
-White shrimp was the first species of commercially important shrimp in the United States – the white shrimp fishery dates back to 1709.
-Today, fisheries for brown, pink, and white shrimp are some of the most valuable fisheries in the southeastern United States.
-Nearly 90 percent of the white shrimp harvested in the U.S. comes from the Gulf, mainly from Louisiana and Texas.
+White shrimp is one of the three species of penaeid shrimp (warm-water shrimp) harvested in the South Atlantic and Gulf of Mexico.
+White shrimp were the first commercially important shrimp species in the United States – white shrimp fishing dates back to 1709.
+Today, the fishery for brown, pink, and white shrimp is one of the most valuable fisheries in the southeastern United States.
+Nearly 90 percent of the white shrimp harvested in the U.S. from 2003-2012 came from the Gulf of Mexico, mainly from Louisiana and Texas.
 Prized for their sweet, tender meat and easy-to-peel shells, white shrimp are caught year-round, with peaks in the fall.

 LOCATION & HABITAT

-Shrimp grow fairly fast, depending on factors such as water temperature and salinity, and can reach up to 7 or 8 inches in length.
-They have a short life span, usually less than 1 year.
-White shrimp are able to reproduce when they reach about 5 1/2 inches long.
-White shrimp spawn when offshore bottom water temperatures increase, generally from May through September in the Carolinas and from March through September further south in the Gulf of Mexico.
+White shrimp grow fairly fast, depending on factors such as water temperature and salinity, and can reach up to 7 or 8 inches in length.
+They have a short life span, usually less than two years.
+White shrimp are able to reproduce when they reach about 5 ½ inches long.
+White shrimp spawn when offshore bottom water temperatures increase, generally from May through September in the Carolinas, and from March through September further south in the Gulf of Mexico.
 Males mate with females and anchor their sperm to the females.
-Females typically release about 500,000 to 1 million eggs near the ocean floor; the eggs are fertilized as they are released.
+Females typically release about 500,000 to 1 million eggs near the ocean floor, and the eggs are fertilized as they are released.
 Newly hatched shrimp travel to their estuarine nursery habitats in April and early May.
 They return to the ocean as adults within a few months.

 White shrimp are crustaceans with 10 slender, relatively long walking legs and five pairs of swimming legs located on the front surface of the abdomen.
-Unlike brown and pink shrimp, white shrimp are not grooved.
+Unlike brown and pink shrimp, the back surface of the shell of white shrimp is not grooved.
 Part of their shell is a well-developed, toothed rostrum that extends to or beyond the outer edge of the eyes.
 White shrimp can also be distinguished from other species by their much longer antenna (2.5 to 3 times longer than their body length), light gray body color, green coloration on the tail, and the yellow band on part of the abdomen.

 Harvesting white shrimp